History of SUB Football

 The amount of violence between teams had always concerned him, and so he developed SUB Football, with a no-force policy.
 He introduced “try” boards that stand adjacent to the goals, which make for a fun, high-scoring game that has since become hugely popular.
 His vision was to see more people participate in football, in a safe environment that is non-threatening to new players, yet still enjoyable for people of all skill levels.

 The first season in 1996, drew 27 teams, with another 28 teams joining half way through the season.
 Two years later SUB Football officially began with 132 teams playing at the iconic Auckland Domain, with two thirds of those teams being mixed.
 Since then, SUB Football has continued to grow, with competitions now being played at the Domain, Seymour Park and Walker Park in Auckland.
 Bill also took the game to Australia in 2005, where it was played at Fawkner Park in Melbourne until 2014.
-He still hopes to see the game played worldwide.

 Bill Davies was born during World War II in Liverpool in the United Kingdom.
 He played football for his primary school, and in a youth competition, in which he scored the winning goal in the semi-final.
 The final was played at the Everton training grounds, and Bill has been a loyal Everton FC supporter ever since.